 Before the 2021 NFL draft was set to kick off, the Denver Broncos were reportedly making calls about a potential wide receiver trade.

-Earlier this afternoon, Garafolo reported the Broncos were waiving the veteran wide receiver.
+On Thursday afternoon, Garafolo reported the Broncos are waiving the veteran wide receiver.
 He said the team had trade talks involving the “former fourth-rounder, but couldn’t finalize a deal.”

 — Mike Garafolo (@MikeGarafolo) May 13, 2021

 The Broncos drafted the former Penn State standout with the No. 113 overall pick in the 2018 NFL Draft.
 As a rookie he started five of 14 games, recording 30 receptions for 243 yards and two touchdowns.

 During his sophomore campaign, Hamilton racked up 28 receptions for a career-high 297 yards and a touchdown.
 After the Broncos added another former Penn State star, KJ Hamler, in the second round of the 2020 NFL draft, Hamilton took a step back in 2020.